anisarif/HomeAutomation/README.md

 ### Set up a cron job to run the script at regular intervals

 1. Open the crontab file with `crontab -e`
-2. Add this to run the script every day at 3 AM: `0 3 * * * /path/to/your/backup/script.sh`
+2. Add this to run the script every day at 3 AM: `0 3 * * * /path/to/your/backup/backup.sh`
-3. Replace  "/path/to/your/backup/script.sh"  with the actual path to the script
+3. Replace  "/path/to/your/backup/script.sh"  with the actual path to the backup.sh script